Deterministic Parsing of Mixed Binary/ASCII Instrument Outputs in Python

 State-Machine Architecture & Buffer Discipline

-A production parser requires a strict, finite-state machine that consumes bytes deterministically and transitions only when framing invariants are satisfied.
-The architecture follows three discrete phases:
+The parser consumes bytes deterministically and transitions only when framing invariants are satisfied, in three discrete phases:

-The following implementation enforces explicit error boundaries, deterministic state transitions, and zero-copy payload delivery.
+The following implementation enforces explicit error boundaries, deterministic state transitions, and single-copy payload delivery.
 It is designed for synchronous or asyncio-compatible ingestion loops.

 import struct